rjoleary/cs452-kernel/README.md

   - No two reservations may contain the same track node
 - Listens to sensors
   - Update train reservations
-- Timeout
+- Timeout to prevent contention
   - If a train is blocked on another train's reservation for too long, signal to routing server to reroute.
 The routing server is given the offending node.

 Solutions:
 - One train following another: The leader behaves normally.
-The follower is controlled via negative feedback to stay at the cusp of the yellow zone.
-That is, when a train receives a yellow zone hazard and the offending train's velocity is in the same direction, the follower matches the leader's velocity.
+The follower is controlled via negative feedback to stay at the cusp of the reserved zone.
-  To prevent unstable velocities, the following train's speed must always decrease while it is in the yellow zone.
+  That is, when a train receives a sensor notification and the offending train's velocity is in the same direction, the follower matches the leader's velocity.
+To prevent unstable velocities, the following train's speed must always decrease.
 - Two trains on a collision course: There are three generalized situations in which trains may collide:
-  - Two trains on a straight:
+  - Two trains on a straight: There reserved zones collide and both trains are stopped.
-  - Two trains on the branches of a switch:
+  - Two trains on the branches of a switch: One reserved zone is laid down first, the second is blocked.
+One train will wait for the other.
-  - One train on the branch, the other on the merge of a switch:
+  - One train on the branch, the other on the merge of a switch: This situation is graphically identical to the straight case.
-- Short routes with much switching
-- Single failure of sensors
+- Single failure of sensors: Our reservations are large enough such that they contain the next two sensors.
+When a sensor fails, the next sensor can be used for attribution.
-- Single failure of switch
+- Single failure of a switch: Not solved.
-- There are one or more switches in the path

 - Rerouting due to contention
   - Query the state of the train